jesussantana/NoSQL-Database/README.md

 ### Description

-- Create database with MySQL.
+- We are beginning to become familiar with NoSQL databases.

 ### Level 1